Trusted Since 1915

 P.J.
 Morgan, President of Grays Harbor Construction Company and President of Woodland Mill

-These gentlemen along with five directors became the founding fathers of Southwest Washington Savings and Loan, which we now know as Timberland Bank.
+This group along with five directors became the founders of Southwest Washington Savings and Loan, which we now know as Timberland Bank.

 Photo courtesy of the Polson Museum.

 An Era of Slow and Steady Growth1915 - 1934

 The bank began in a rented space owned by Arthaud Land Company.
 Business grew slowly at first: